 In this article we will discuss:

-If the leave on your marijuana plants are dying off for reasons you can’t explain, it is time to figure out what is behind it.
+If the leave on your marijuana plants are dying off for reasons you can’t explain, it is time to figure out how to fix marijuana plant leaf problems.
 There are generally three reasons for the dying off of your plants’ leaves: a pH imbalance, too much or too little water for your plants, or nutrient deficiencies and toxicities.

 Read this article and learn how to recognize leave problems and how to fix leave problems.